Doctor of Physical Therapy

 Admitted Student Information

 - Immunization: The Program's requirement for immunization is consistent with those of the Centers for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), and Illinois state law for healthcare workers.
 Students cannot be in patient/client care settings without the required immunizations.
 Immunization compliance is expected from matriculation through graduation.
-The following are required immunizations by North Central College and/or the DPT Program: influenza; measles, mumps, rubella (MMR); varicella; tetanus, diphtheria, pertussis (Tdap); hepatitis B; Meningococcal (if under age 22 at time of matriculation); and COVID-19 (subject to change as COVID-19 pandemic evolves).
+The following are required immunizations by North Central College and/or the DPT Program: influenza; measles, mumps, rubella (MMR); varicella; tetanus, diphtheria, pertussis (Tdap); hepatitis B; Meningococcal (if under age 22 at time of matriculation); and COVID-19 (subject to change as COVID-19 information evolves).

 - Physical Examination: Documentation of adequate health to work with patients in a setting where physical therapy is typically performed will be required.